 What all goes into a session?

-- Dynamic warmup consisting of glute activation, heart rate elevation, and linear or lateral movement drills.
+Dynamic warmup consisting of positional drills, heart rate elevation, and linear or lateral movement drills.

-- Energy systems training with a goal to control resting heart rate and enhance recovery
+Energy systems training with a goal to control resting heart rate and enhance recovery.
+This becomes more and more tailored to the athlete and their sport the longer an athlete works with us.

 I know, I know, all this sounds great, but what does it cost, and how do I get started...